Get 20% OFF your perfect routine. Take our health quiz.

 Is magnesium good for cramps?

 Because magnesium is crucial for nerve transmission and muscle contraction, correcting a deficiency can help.
-However, evidence for using magnesium to treat idiopathic cramps (with no clear cause) is mixed:
+Evidence is mixed depending on the type of cramp:

-• Muscle/leg cramps: Several trials show little to no benefit on frequency; a minority report reduced severity.
+• Muscle and leg cramps: Several trials show little to no benefit on frequency; some report reduced severity, particularly in people who are deficient.

-• Period cramps (dysmenorrhea): Studies more consistently suggest magnesium may ease cramps, likely via muscle relaxation and lowering prostaglandins.
+• Period cramps (dysmenorrhea): Studies more consistently suggest magnesium may ease severity — likely via muscle relaxation and lowering prostaglandins.

 What type of magnesium is best for cramps?

-• Magnesium L-threonate + citrate: High bioavailability; commonly combined in sleep/calm blends.
+• Magnesium L-threonate: High bioavailability; often combined with glycinate in sleep and calm blends.

-• Taurate: Magnesium + taurine; a calming option, with emerging cardio-interest.
+• Magnesium taurate: Magnesium + taurine; a calming combination with emerging interest for cardiovascular health.

-• Sulfate (Epsom salt): Used in baths for relaxation; evidence for transdermal absorption is limited, but many find the routine soothing.
+• Magnesium sulfate (Epsom salts): Used in baths for relaxation; evidence for significant transdermal absorption is limited, but many find the ritual soothing.

 • Typical supplemental range: 200–400 mg elemental magnesium daily.

-Always follow your product’s label and speak with your clinician, especially if you’re pregnant, have kidney disease, or take medicines that interact with magnesium.
+Always follow your product label and speak to your GP or pharmacist, especially if you are pregnant, have kidney disease, or take medications that interact with magnesium.

 Does research support magnesium for cramps?

-Evidence is inconclusive overall; some participants report subjective benefit, but pooled analyses generally show little effect on idiopathic cramps.
+Evidence is inconclusive overall.
+Some participants report subjective benefit — particularly those who are deficient — but pooled analyses generally show little measurable effect on idiopathic cramps.
+It is reasonable to trial for 4–8 weeks if deficiency is suspected.

 Period cramps

-Small studies suggest magnesium may help reduce menstrual cramp severity — likely by relaxing uterine muscle and lowering prostaglandins.
+Small studies more consistently suggest magnesium may reduce menstrual cramp severity, likely by relaxing uterine muscle and reducing prostaglandin production.
+Starting supplementation before your period begins may improve results.

 How to use magnesium for cramps